 It’s best to be prepared to handle them and know when these cravings can be expected to start.

-If you one of the many lucky women to experience pregnancy cravings, you can probably expect them to start during your first trimester.
+If you one of the many lucky women to common cravings, you can probably expect them to start during your first trimester.

 They may not be very strong during this time due to morning sickness.